antikode/anticms-builder/README.md

 The package will automatically register its service provider through Laravel's package discovery.

+### Database Migration

+If your models use custom fields, ensure you have the necessary database tables.
+The package expects:

+- A `custom_fields` table for storing custom field data
+- A `translations` table for multilingual content
+- Media/file tables if using file uploads

+Refer to your application's migration files or create them based on your model requirements.

 ### Publish Resources (Mandatory)

 If you want to customize the React components, publish them to your resources directory: